haroldthimbleby/Software-Enginering-Boards/README.md

-# All data and files for the paper "Computational science reviewed: A (fixable) failure of software~engineering"
+# All data and files for the paper "Maturing the computational sciences"

 ## Harold Thimbleby

 ## [harold@thimbleby.net](mailto:harold@thimbleby.net)

-### 27 January 2022
+### 2 May 2022

 A PDF of the typeset paper is available at [reliable-models.pdf](http://www.harold.thimbleby.net/reliable-models.pdf)